Super-Protocol/docs/testnet/CLI/Guides/python-script.md

 ```

 :::note
-You don't need to generate new key for every solution, you can reuse the existing one.
+You don't need to generate a new key for every solution, you can just reuse the existing one.
 :::

-Pack your solution with the following command:
+Next up, pack your solution with the following command:

 ```
 spctl solutions prepare --pack-solution solution.tar.gz  --write-default-manifest \